NCEAS/eml/docs/eml-semantic-annotation-primer.md

 #### Example 5: `additionalMetadata` element annotation

-Example 5 shows one of the same annotations as presneted in Example 4, but here is contained in an `additionalMetadata` section.
+Example 5 shows one of the same annotations as presented in Example 4, but here is contained in an `additionalMetadata` section.

 The semantic statements can be read as "'eric.seabloom', the creator (of the dataset), is a person".